 GETTING TO CROSS PLAINS

-Cross Plains is located almost in the exact center of the state of Texas, about two and a half hours drive west of Dallas, thirty minutes south of I-20, and 35 minutes north of Brownwood.
-Google Maps and your GPS are your friends!
+Cross Plains is located almost in the exact center of the state of Texas, about a two hour drive west of Dallas, thirty minutes south of I-20, and 35 minutes north of Brownwood.
+Today's technology makes even a small town like Cross Plains very easy to find!

 If you fly in, plan to spend 2-3 hours in your rental car on the highways from Dallas or Austin to Cross Plains.
 For those of you driving to Howard Days, you can plan your trip accordingly.
-Again, Google Maps is your friend and nearly everyone has a GPS on their phone nowadays!
 Hopefully, billions of colorful wildflowers will line the roads as you travel the beautiful Texas countryside.

-As for when you should consider coming to and leaving Cross Plains, one recommended plan would be to fly or drive to Texas to arrive on the Thursday of Howard Days and leave for home on Sunday.
-A lot of folks come in on Thursday (and some on Wednesday) and congregate at the Pavilion adjacent to the House.
-The Museum is open to all on Thursday from 2 - 4 pm and there are usually a number of attendees who hang out at the Pavilion.
+As for when you should consider coming to and leaving Cross Plains, the majority of folks plan on arriving on the Thursday of Howard Days and then leave for home on Sunday in order to fully experience Howard Days.
+Some fans arrive earlier (Wednesday - or even Tuesday) and meet at the Pavilion to coordinate early activities.
+The Museum is open to all on Thursday from 2 - 4 pm but attendees come earlier and stay later, as is this is the unofficial start to Howard Days.

-If you do come in early, stop at the House and Pavilion and meet Howard fans from all over!
+If you do come in early, hang out at the House and Pavilion and meet Howard fans from all over!
 C’mon and join the group – all Howard fans are welcome, so stop by, introduce yourselves and join in!
-We’re very friendly folks!
+We’re very friendly - and like-minded - folks!
 All are welcome to get a head start on the REH Fellowship!
 You've come to Howard Days, so help by joining in and celebrating our family reunion!

 HOTEL RESERVATIONS